ealker/university-notes/CS38110_Open_Source/open_source_license.md

 ### GNU GPL

 The GNU General Public License was first written by Richard Stallman (RMS) and published by the Free Software Foundation (FSF) in 1989.

+"Any code which links to GPL’ed code becomes GPL’ed"

 GPL violations - modifying and redistruibtion of code.